Clive and Jahlanna

 The gate of the arena lifted.

 issued form the entrance.
 A pack of lean, swift bipedal reptiles poured

 forth form the tunnel to dash out across the hard-packed sands, kicking

 up streamers of dust with their clawed hind limbs.
 There were a dozen in

 all, each specimen as tall as a man.
 Built upon the same general plan as

 the greater carnivorous saurians, their lizard-like bodies scaled a sleekly

 brownish green, they were incredibly fast, with powerful hind limbs, and

 strong, stiffly-held tails.
 Though neither the surface-man of the early

 “I would not be too sure.”

+terrible killers.
 They are not large, but they hunt in great packs.
-I have never seen one,
+I have

-Hug-lo faced the charging pack of slavering reptiles unflinchingly,
+words, the giant Hug-lo faced the charging pack of slavering reptiles unflinchingly,

 appearing to challenge them to his might.
 As the first one attacked, the

 mighty man was indeed ready.
 He clearly anticipated the manner of the attack,

 ax.
 With a squealing cry the reptiles was sent flying across the arena